-- 1. Industry: Industry risks are competition, newer business models like PPP, and disruptive technologies like Artificial Intelligence, Machine Learning, Virtual Reality (VR) and Augmented Reality (AR), Automation, slower decision making due to impending state elections in a few states in coming year. - 2.
-Supply side risk for talent acquisition: With growing customer base and mission critical projects, unavailability of right skilled resources at right time in right quantity can pose a risk.
-The company constantly trains and re-trains existing resources for different skills and technologies.
-Suitable HR practices are adopted to minimise the attrition rate.
-Lateral hiring is done to bring in fresh leaders. - 3.
-Operational efficiency: The operational risk is mainly associated with client acquisition, execution of projects, information security and continuity of customer's business operations.
-The company has project level monitoring where such risks are identified and escalated to board for suitable corrective measures on time. - 4.
-Reputation: The Company's projects are in Government sector which are necessarily funded by public finance.
-This may expose the company to the risk of motivated public scrutiny from elements which are adversely affected by success of project leading to transparency as well as some times by competition.
-The company strictly follows the Govt. processes of procurement and executes the projects with highest possible standards of ethics and best industry processes.
+- 4. Reputation: The Company's projects are in the Government sector which is necessarily funded by public finance.
+This may expose the company to the risk of mischievously driven public scrutiny.
+This can be from elements that are adversely affected by the success of the project leading to transparency as well as some times by competition.
+The company strictly follows the Govt. processes of procurement and executes the projects with the highest possible standards of ethics and best industry processes.
 Employees are made well aware of the company policy and ensure the proper code of conduct is followed across projects uniformly.
-Company has published its own code of conduct for benefit of employees.
-This has been helping company so far to win over the confidence of customers, even in the situations of motivated public scrutiny which is aimed at hurting reputation of the Company.

-20. MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT:
+The company has published its code of conduct for benefit of employees.
+This has been helping the company so far to win over the confidence of customers, even in situations of motivated public scrutiny which is aimed at hurting the reputation of the Company. - 21.
+MATERIAL CHANGES AND COMMITMENT IF ANY AFFECTING THE FINANCIAL POSITION OF THE COMPANY OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR TO WHICH THIS FINANCIAL STATEMENTS RELATE AND THE DATE OF THE REPORT:

-There are no planned material changes or commitments made by company that will affect the financial position of the company during the above mentioned period except the balance investment commitment of approximately ₹ 4 crores in the subsidiary.
-The liquid cash available with the company may also be utilized if the plans for acquisition fructify faster than envisaged.
+There are no planned material changes or commitments made by company that will affect the financial position of the company during the above mentioned period except the probable balance investment commitment of approximately 4 crores in the subsidiary.
+The liquid cash available with the company may also be utilized if the plans for acquisition fructify.

-21. CODE OF CONDUCT:
+22. CODE OF CONDUCT: